jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/view-elevations-3d/readme.md

 ### 2016-07-05 ~ R4

+* Add display of map tile overlays on 3D surfaces
 * Fix display of file info if no info
 * Edit links in read me to match new app title
 * Add about box and tooltips